- About EndNote

 ProQuest Databases

-Endnote can automatically extract reference information (e.g. title, author, publication year) from PDF files as long as their DOIs (Digital Object Identifiers) are embedded in the files.
+EndNote can automatically extract reference information (e.g. title, author, publication year) from PDF files as long as their DOIs (Digital Object Identifiers) are embedded in the files.
 For those without DOIs, you have to type in the reference information manually.

 To import a PDF file with DOI: